bilal-chughtai/thjcr-ballot/README.md

 ## Development

 This repo is pretty easy to develop on top of.
 Use your favourite IDE (I use PyCharm), and set up a virtual environment using Python 3.4.
-In a JetBrains IDE this is done via File > Settings > Project > Project Interpreter > [Cog Icon] > Ok
+In a JetBrains IDE this is done via File > Settings > Project > Project Interpreter > [Cog Icon] > Ok.
+Then pip install requirements.txt and you should be able to run the above commands locally.

 Current planned additions:
-Keep Google Sheet Infra
-Add reading in of sheet containing timings figure out how to user expose an authenticated to select rooms in time slot and push these changes to the master sheet probably keep the reader (+visualiser) and writer processes seperate
+Retain google sheet infrastructure as it's "easy" in case we get a naff webmaster some year Add reading in of sheet containing timings figure out how to user expose an authenticated to select rooms in time slot and push these changes to the master sheet probably keep the reader (+visualiser) and writer processes seperate